magento/magento2-functional-testing-framework/docs/installation_mac-os-x.md

 The MFTF is a root level Magento dependency, but it is also available for use as a standalone application.
 You may want to use a standalone application when you develop for or contribute to MFTF, which facilitates debugging and tracking changes.
-These guidelines demonstrate how to set up and run Magento acceptance functional tests using standalone MFTF.
+These guidelines demonstrate how to set up and run Magento acceptance functional tests using a standalone MFTF.

 ### Prerequisites